-On behalf of my constituents, I am proud of my record and what I have achieved over the last 5 years at a local and national level.
-Since my election to Dail Eireann in 2011 and now in Seanad Eireann my goal has been to listen to constituents and get results on their behalf.
-Many of their issues reflect the national concerns and in this regard, I have been very active in areas including job creation, housing reform and crime.
+On behalf of my constituents, I am proud of my record and what I have achieved over the last 8 years at a local and national level.
+Since my election to Dail Eireann in 2011 and now in Seanad Eireann my goal has been to listen to and collaborate with constituents and get results on their behalf.
+Many of their issues reflect the national concerns and in this regard, I have been very active in areas including job creation, housing reform, living costs, childcare and crime.

-Since 2012, this Government has created over 135,000 jobs and our unemployment figures are now at 8.6%, from a high of 15.1%.
+Since 2012, this Government has created over 135,000 jobs and our unemployment figures are now at 5.6%, from a high of 15.1%.
 Employment in Kildare has increased by 55%.
 11,000 people are employed in Naas alone.
 I will continue to work on building a solid economic base by attracting international companies and devising incentive schemes for start-ups and young entrepreneurs.
 Together with investment in infrastructure, this will offer a sustainable pattern of growth.

-Increases in the minimum wage and old age pensions together with a reduction of the USC and restoration of 75% of the Christmas bonus for long term social welfare recipients, have also resulted in more money in people pockets and a reduction of the tax burden on earned income.
+Increases in the minimum wage to 9.80 euro and old age pensions together with a reduction of the USC and restoration of 100% of the Christmas bonus for all social welfare recipients have resulted in more money in people pockets and a reduction of the tax burden on earned income.
 These measures reduce the cost of living, increasingly make work pay and recognise the contribution older people have made to Irish society.

-I have proven that I am capable of successfully representing you at national level and as your local candidate, I now ask that you give me your Number 1 vote in the next General Election and place your trust in me again to continue this work.
+I have proven that I am capable of successfully representing you at the national level and as your local candidate, I now ask that you give me your Number 1 vote in the next General Election and place your trust in me again to continue this work.

 JOBS AND ENTERPRISE

-It is extremely important to nurture local small enterprises, such as the Kelly Mountain Brewery in Clane, and provide funding and guidance for expansion.
-I was delighted when over 1,000 jobs have been created by the Kerry Group in Naas.
+It is extremely important to nurture local small enterprises, such as the Kelly Mountain Brewery in Clane, Young Entrepreneurs in Kildare and provide funding and guidance for expansion.
+I was delighted when over 1,000 jobs were created by the Kerry Group in Naas.
 Their contribution is vital, both in terms of direct employment and indirectly for the buoyancy of the local economy.
 It is vitally important that we continue to attract multi-national companies and I will continue working to attract potential investors to Kildare North.

 CRIME & GARDA PRESENCE

 With the re-opening of Templemore in 2014, the first of the graduate Gardai have been attested nationally and Co.
-Kildare were assigned the highest number outside of Dublin.
+Kildare was assigned the highest number outside of Dublin.
 800 more Garda trainees entered the Garda College in 2018.
 We are now rebuilding the organisation and providing the Garda Commissioner with the resources needed to deploy increasing numbers of Gardaí across every division.

 The Garda Commissioner ultimately decides on how many and where Gardai are assigned and to this end, I have had several meetings to impress the need for a larger Garda presence in Kildare North.

-I also firmly believe that Gardai should be very visible in the community.
+I also firmly believe that Gardai should be very visible and known in the community.
 More isolated rural constituents, in particular, need a crime-deterring Garda presence.
-To this end, I have spoken with relevant Government Ministers in an effort to relieve Gardai of many of their administrative duties, allowing them to concentrate their efforts where they are needed in the community.
+To this end, I have spoken with relevant Government Ministers regarding an increase in civilian staff to relieve Gardai of many of their administrative duties allowing them to concentrate their efforts where they are needed in the community.

 We have also strengthened the law, getting tougher on serious and repeat offenders by introducing a bail bill allowing Gardai greater scope to arrest convicted criminals who have re-offended.